apoc146/Team-Heisenbug/README.md

 A natural disaster evolves over multiple phases. and in each of these the necessary and precautionary measures taken vary.
 With slight nuances in each of these methods over a phase, we believe we can save more lives and reduce the socio-economic damage to our society.
 Considering the wide span of the problem statement, we propose an application comprising the following as a solution to get to the desired goal.
 Following are the components in our application, it's working and the phase of the disaster in which they would assist the community:

-1) Prepare<br>
+1) <b>Prepare</b><br>
 	1.1) STEP 0 - using available APIs to fetch precautionary measures,disaster resistance structure guidance,important medical procedures,important contacts etc. which would assist a confused and stumped user with immediate first and the best possible step at the moment

 	1.2) Am I in danger - let the user know if he is in a high seismic zone or in an area prone to dangers form the disaster.

-2) Prediction of earthquake using previous data or by detecting p-waves generated before earth quake which gives the user enough time to react and take the necessary precautionary measures.
+2) <b>Prediction</b> of earthquake using previous data or by detecting p-waves generated before earth quake which gives the user enough time to react and take the necessary precautionary measures.

 The prediction of earthquakes or their oceanic counterparts, the tsunamis, is our prime focus at this point.
 We will attempt to solve this problem by one of, or by an amalgamation of the methodologies mentioned forthwith: